onebeyond/css-pills/docs/pills/flow-layout-in-css-the-default-layout.md

 }
 ```

-There is an hybrid element, the **inline-block** element, which combines the characteristics of both block and inline elements.
+There is an hybrid property as well, the **inline-block** value, which combines the characteristics of both block and inline elements.
 It flows horizontally like an inline element but allows for height and width properties like a block element.

 ```css
 /* Transform an inline element into an inline-block element */